 - 1.1 All emissions to air, other than condensed water vapour, shall be free from persistent visible emissions and droplets. - 1.2 All emissions to air shall be free from offensive odour outside the installation boundary, as perceived by the Regulator.
-It shall not be a breach of the condition if the operator can show that he or she took all reasonable steps and exercised all due diligence to prevent the release of offensive odour (see definition of terms for explanation of due diligence). - 1.3 There shall be no emissions of particulate matter noticeable beyond the installation boundary (see table 1 below). - 1.4 The following emissions to atmosphere shall not be exceeded (see table 1 below): - (a) Di-isocyanate as total NCO group 0.1 mg/Nm3 averaged over any 2-hour period whilst plant is in operation - (b) VOC (expressed as total carbon excluding particulate matter) 100 mg/Nm3 as 30 minute mean.
+It shall not be a breach of the condition if the operator can show that he or she took all reasonable steps and exercised all due diligence to prevent the release of offensive odour (see definition of terms for explanation of due diligence). - 1.3 There shall be no emissions of particulate matter noticeable beyond the installation boundary. - 1.4 The following emissions to atmosphere shall not be exceeded (see table 1 below): - (a) Di-isocyanate as total NCO group 0.1 mg/Nm3 averaged over any 2-hour period whilst plant is in operation - (b) VOC (expressed as total carbon excluding particulate matter) 100 mg/Nm3 as 30 minute mean. - (c) Particulate matter 50 mg/m3 when measured by either continuous quantitative or indicative monitoring during normal operation.